 TLDR: Anybody can tune their OEM ECM for as low as $100.
 I built V6 definition files for TunerPro to help get you started with the basic maps.
 I’m searching for aftermarket V6 and L4 tunes to add to the collection and for research purposes.

-I will be maintaining some definition files using the following GITHUB link:
+I will be maintaining some definition files using the following GITHUB project.
+Technical details can be found at https://opengk.org:

 This is a continuation of a project that Elricdelyon ended abruptly in 2011 when he upgraded to a standalone unit.